nestybox/sysbox-mgr/README.md

 # sysbox-mgr

-The Sysboxd Manager (aka sysbox-mgr) is a daemon that provides miscellaneous services to other sysboxd components.
+The Sysbox Manager (aka sysbox-mgr) is a daemon that provides miscellaneous services to other sysbox components.

 Currently it provides these services: